 Additional passenger conveniences include:

+The development of Rajiv Gandhi International Airport has led to a real estate boom in the surrounding areas.
+One of the prominent projects is Godrej Regal Pavilion, a luxury gated community located nearby in Rajendra Nagar, launched on August 06 2025.
 The project covers over 13 acres and includes 9 towers housing more than 2,000 units.
 The apartments come in 2, 3, 3.5, and 4 BHK configurations with sizes ranging from 1300 sq ft to 2900 sq ft.
 With the airport's proximity and growing infrastructure, investing in this project offers high returns and premium lifestyle benefits.

 Enquiry |